Your shopping cart is empty!

-Erupting continuously since 1983, Kilauea is considered the world’s most active volcano.
-Millions of visitors flock to the volcano each year for the chance to see lava flowing down the mountain side, making it Hawaii’s most visited attraction.
-It’s the youngest of the Hawaiian volcanoes and the US Geological Survey considers it the most dangerous volcano in the United States.
-Each year the lava flows destroy numerous houses and forest area, as well as increase the land size of the Big Island.
+Viewed as one of the world's most active volcanoes, Kilauea has been erupting since 1983.
+A great many guests visit this volcano for the opportunity to see lava streaming down the mountain side, making it the Big Island's most visited location.
+It's the youngest of the Hawaiian volcanoes and the US Geographical Survey thinks of it as the most dangerous well of lava in the United States.
+Every year the lava streams destroy a number of houses and nature zones, and increase the land size of Hawaii Big Island.
 Many of the other Hawaiian islands are sometimes affected by Kilauea’s “vog”.
 Vog is an occasional smog-like substance that sits in the air due to the Sulfur Dioxide gas that the volcano emits.
 Each day the Hawaii Civil Defense monitors the air quality of the Big Island to keep tourists and residents safe.
 Kilauea is not expected to stop erupting anytime soon.

-Coming in third in size and activity is Hualalai, located on the western side of Big Island.
-Hualalai’s peak is at 8,271 feet above sea level.
-It’s last eruption was 1801 and has the potential for another eruption soon… historically the volcano erupts every 200-300 years.
+Coming in third in size and action is Hualalai, situated on the western side of the Big Island.
+Hualalai's pinnacle is at 8,271 feet above ocean level.
+It's last eruption was in 1801 and has the potential for another emission soon… according to history, the volcano emits lava every 200-300 years.
 This could have huge effects on the island of Hawaii as their main airport, the Kona International Airport, was built on an old Hualalai lava flow.
 A huge benefit of Hualalai is it’s rich volcanic soil.
 The western slopes are home to most of Kona’s famous coffee crop.

-Mauna Kea is the island’s fourth most active volcano.
-In Hawaiian Mauna Kea means “White Snow”, because snow is frequently seen on the summit.
-If you measured the volcano from the floor of the ocean to the summit above sea level it would be considered the tallest mountain in the world.
+The 4th most active volcano in Hawaii Big Island is Mauna Kea.
+In Hawaiian Mauna Kea signifies "White Snow", since snow is every now and again observed on the summit.
+If one was able to measure the the volcano from the bottom of the ocean to it the peak it could stand as the tallest mountain on the planet.
 There are numerous observatories on the slopes of this dormant volcano.
 The last eruption was 4,500 years ago but it is expected to erupt again one day soon.

-The smallest and oldest volcano on the island of Hawaii is Kohala.
-It is considered extinct by the US Geological Survey and is slowly sinking into the ocean.
-Some portions of Kohala have been covered by lava flows from the other volcanoes on the southern side of the volcano.
+Kohala is the oldest and smallest volcano on Hawaii Big Island.
+It is viewed as wiped out by the US Geographical Survey and is gradually sinking into the sea.
+A few segments of Kohala have been secured by lava streams from alternate volcanoes on the southern side of the volcano.
 It’s soil is perfect for growing sweet potatoes and the leeward side of the volcano is covered with sweet potato crops.